-The level of balances and reserves is also reviewed by the Chief Finance Officer and Deputy Chief Finance Officer during the final accounts process in consultation with the Elected Mayor, Cabinet Member for Finance and relevant officers.
-In addition, the regular budget monitoring process carried out by the Council throughout the year will report on any changes in the level of balances or reserves.
+Unless expressly agreed by Cabinet as part of the Budget Setting process, the level of balances and reserves will be reviewed by the Chief Finance Officer and Deputy Chief Finance Officer during the final accounts process in consultation with the Elected Mayor, Cabinet Member for Finance and relevant officers.
+In addition, the regular budget monitoring process carried out by the Authority throughout the year will report on any changes in the level of balances or reserves.
 In-year and year-end transfers either into or out of a reserve must be authorised by the Chief Finance Officer and Deputy Chief Finance Officer in consultation with the Elected Mayor and Cabinet Member for Finance.
 Full documentation should be retained for all movements into and out of the reserves and balances.

-The Reserves and Balances Policy is set in the context of the authority's three year Council Strategic Plan and Budget Setting Process and does not focus exclusively on short-term considerations.
+The Reserves and Balances Policy is set in the context of the authority's Financial Planning and Budget Process and does not focus exclusively on short-term considerations.
 Balancing the annual budget by drawing on general reserves may be viewed as a legitimate short-term option.
 However, in the longer term it is not prudent for reserves to be deployed to finance recurrent expenditure: and where such action is being taken this will be made explicit and an explanation given as to how the recurrent expenditure will be funded in the longer term.
-Advice will be given by the Chief Finance Officer on the adequacy of reserves over the lifetime of the medium term financial plan.
-This is addressed in the three year Council Strategic Plan and Budget Setting Process.
+Advice will be given by the Chief Finance Officer on the adequacy of reserves over the lifetime of the financial plan.
+This is addressed in the Financial Planning and Budget Process.